 - Configure Log Rotation in Specific Files (Optional):

-If you want to set compression for specific log files, you can add these options within individual configuration files in/etc/logrotate.d/
+If you want to set compression for specific log files, you can add these options within individual configuration files in/etc/logrotate.d/.
+For example:

 - Test the Configuration: